 - the school environment itself – the opportunities and conditions that support these areas of learning – plays an essential role in ensuring students’ overall success.

-Since 2013, we have been working with partners from universities, foundations, and government, as well as education stakeholders from across Canada, to understand how to de ne, support, assess, and embed these broader competencies into teaching and learning in our publicly funded education system.
+Since 2013, we have been working with partners from universities, foundations, and government, as well as education stakeholders from across Canada, to understand how to define, support, assess, and embed these broader competencies into teaching and learning in our publicly funded education system.